What are your chances of acceptance?

 2. Were you involved in any activities at school or in your community?

-This scholarship interview question is especially great for students with leadership roles.
-Talk about your experiences, showing that you are a leader through your involvement in clubs or sports.
-You can also talk about how you contribute to your community or help people in need.
+This interview question is great for students with leadership roles, providing them an opportunity to talk about their experiences and involvement in clubs or sports.
+It’s also a chance to talk about how you contribute to your community or help people in need.

-Example: Yes, at my school I am the editor of our school newspaper.
+Example: I’m the editor of our school newspaper.
 As an editor, I manage other students who write articles for the paper and come up with topic ideas.
-Additionally, I am involved in robotics and the swim team.
-I enjoy having a balance between physical and intellectual activities because they keep me active in different ways.
+Additionally, I’m a member of the swim team and volunteer at the historical society.
+I enjoy having a balance between physical, intellectual, and community activities because they keep me active in different ways.

-Example: My greatest strength is that I am able to prioritize what needs to be done first today and which tasks can wait until tomorrow.
-This allows me to be efficient with my time management skills so that I am able to succeed in school and my extracurricular activities.
+Example: My greatest strength is that I can prioritize what needs to be done first today and which tasks can wait until tomorrow.
+Because of this, I’m efficient with my time management and able to succeed in both school and extracurricular activities.
 However, my greatest weakness is that I can become too focused on one task and forget about other assignments or projects which need attention.
 I’ve been working on this by setting reminders in my calendar throughout the day.

-4. Tell us something about yourself no one else knows
+4. Tell us something about yourself that no one else knows.

 Example: I am proficient in sign language.
-This has always been a passion of mine, as I wish to work with children in a clinical setting who are deaf or hard of hearing one day.
-I have studied sign language throughout high school, and I plan to continue learning at university so that I can interact with these children without any language barrier.
+This has always been a passion of mine and I wish to work with children in a clinical setting who are deaf or hard of hearing one day.
+I have studied sign language throughout high school and I plan to continue learning at university so that I can interact with these children without any language barrier.

 5. How would you describe yourself?

-Example: My positive attitude and ability to work in a team environment are what I believe contribute to my character.
-When I was in high school, I used to lead a team of baristas at my local café.
-The role was equal parts delegation of tasks and ensuring customer satisfaction.
-My enthusiasm for coffee and my ability to operate in a collaborative environment left an impression of optimism on both my coworkers and customers of the cafe.
-Regulars have even acknowledged that they visit my cafe specifically because of the happy atmosphere I am able to create.
+Example: I believe my positive attitude and ability to work in a team environment contribute to my character.
+In my part-time job, I lead a team of baristas at my local café.
+The role is equal parts delegating tasks and ensuring customer satisfaction.
+My enthusiasm for coffee and my ability to operate in a collaborative environment left an impression of optimism on both my coworkers and customers.
+Regulars have even acknowledged that they visit my café specifically because of the happy atmosphere I create.

 6. What are your biggest accomplishments?

-Example: In high school, I helped implement a composting program that used student’s leftovers as fertilizer for the school garden.
+Example: I noticed that my high school created a lot of food waste, so I helped implement a composting program that used students’ leftovers as fertilizer for the school garden.
 We faced a lot of pushback at first from the school board, as they weren’t familiar with the environmental benefits of composting.
-After speaking at 3 board meetings, I was given permission to start the program.
+After speaking at three board meetings, I was given permission to start the program.
 Our cafeteria was recognized by the food services director who wanted to take this idea and implement it system-wide.
 My team and I were then given special permission to start a “Garden Club” where we could continue to grow fresh vegetables for our peers.
 Since then, five additional high schools have followed suit.

 7. Describe your biggest mistake.